bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

                 &= \sqrt{2} \int_0^1 dx \\
                 &= \sqrt{2}

-A common form of functionals that in appear in many contexts such as physics is:
+A common form of functionals that in appear in many contexts is:

 .. math::

     J[y] &= \int_a^b F(x, y(x), y'(x)) dx \\
     &\text{ for } x=[a,b], \text{   }a\leq b, \text{   }y(a)=\hat{y}_a, \text{   }y(b)=\hat{y}_b \tag{3}

-Which is just mostly saying that :math:`y(x)` is well behaved over :math:`x\in [a,b]`.
+Which is mostly just saying that :math:`y(x)` is well behaved over :math:`x\in [a,b]`.
 In more detail, we want these conditions to be satisfied for any :math:`y(x)` we plug in:
-`y(x)` being a single-valued function, smooth so that :math:`y'(x)` exists as well as the integral defined in Equation 3, and the boundary conditions (:math:`x=[a,b], a\leq b, y(a)=\hat{y}_a, y(b)=\hat{y}_b`) are satisfied.
+:math:`y(x)` being a single-valued function, smooth so that :math:`y'(x)` exists as well as the integral defined in Equation 3, and the boundary conditions (:math:`x=[a,b], a\leq b, y(a)=\hat{y}_a, y(b)=\hat{y}_b`) are satisfied.

 |h2| Functional Derivatives |h2e|

-Now it's finally time to get to do something useful with functionals!
-As with regular calculus whose premier application is finding minima and maxima, we also want to do the same thing with functionals.
+Now it's finally time to do something useful with functionals!
+As with regular calculus, whose premier application is finding minima and maxima, we also want to be able to find the extrema of functionals.
 It turns out we can define something analogous to a derivative unsurprisingly called a *functional derivative*.
 Let's see how we can intuitively build it up from the same multivariable function from above.